Clinical Research Coordinator with focus on psychedelics

 • Ability to have flexible hours to accommodate participants

-• Previous work or education involving clinical psychology, clinical counseling, clinical social work, or related field or experience
+• Previous work or education involving clinical psychology, counseling, clinical social work, or related field or experience

-• Proficiency with statistical analysis software (R, SPSS, etc.)
+• Training in statistical analysis and basic proficiency with statistical analysis software (R, SPSS, Stata, etc.)

 • Knowledge of FDA and federal regulatory compliance

-For more information about the lab, and to request details about the job, visit https://portlandpsychotherapytraining.com/research-lab-at-portland-psychotherapy/
+For more information about the lab: https://portlandpsychotherapytraining.com/research-lab-at-portland-psychotherapy/

 About Portland Psychotherapy: